AbdulMaulana-QA/AbdulMaulana-QA/README.md

   * [Scripts for PICT (pairwise testing)](#scripts-for-pict-pairwise-testing)

 ## About me
-A highly motivated entry-level QA Software Tester with a strong foundation in ensuring product quality.
+Highly motivated entry-level QA Software Tester with a strong foundation in ensuring product quality.
 Skilled in manual testing, test case creation, execution, and bug identification.
 Experienced with JIRA and committed to contributing efficiently to the quality assurance process.
 Eager to learn new tools and technologies to further enhance testing capabilities.